rust-lang/book/src/ch05-01-method-syntax.md

 ### Defining Methods

-Let’s change our `area` function that takes a `Rectangle` instance as an argument and instead make an `area` method defined on the `Rectangle` struct:
+Let’s change our `area` function that takes a `Rectangle` instance as an argument and instead make an `area` method defined on the `Rectangle` struct, as shown in Listing 5-7:

 ```rust
 #[derive(Debug)]